 Headcase is delighted to bring you news of the biggest single donation that we have received to date.

-The Trustees of the Jane Goodman Charitable Trust recently agreed a donation of £100,000 to support our Toby Must Die! campaign, Do Not Save Toby!, to raise £1 million to help fund a human trial of the cancer vaccine being developed by the Wizards at NTU.
+The Trustees of the Jane Goodman Charitable Trust recently agreed a donation of £100,000 to support our Thanks a Million! campaign to raise £1 million to help fund a human trial of the cancer vaccine being developed by the Wizards at NTU.

 The incredibly generous donation was made in memory of Dr Jane Goodman, a key figure in Paediatric Dentistry, after she sadly passed away at the age of 70 in 2019 having suffered from a GBM.

 The Trustees decided to use some of the Trust’s funds to make a donation to GBM Research.
 They found Headcase on the internet and liked what they saw.
 The donation, principally, will go towards commemorating Jane by sponsoring the Research Nurse on the upcoming cancer vaccine Trial.

 “I’m blown away by this, and very grateful indeed for a donation that makes a huge difference to our campaign.
 All of us here at Headcase feel proud that the Trustees chose us to help keep Jane’s memory alive, and believe this will inspire others to donate and raise more funds in our quest to find a cure for GBM”